IIP-Design/lab-headless/README.md

 1. Import a clean WordPress database into the the MariaDB container
 1. Clone the Lab site webroot and build the WordPress instance

+**Note:** You must have [make](https://www.gnu.org/software/make/manual/make.html) installed on your computer for the setup script to work.

 ### 4. Running the Caddy Server

+All of the services with this repo run within Docker containers and are not bound to your system localhost.
+Therefore, if you want to access the development site in the browser you will need to use some sort of proxy to connect the container to your localhost.
+While you are welcome to set up your own solution, we recommend using the either the Caddy webserver found in this repo or the [GPA Lab universal proxy](https://github.com/IIP-Design/lab-tools/tree/main/packages/universal-proxy).

-This repo contains a Caddy webserver that allows you to access your VM at the URL `lab.dev.local`.
-However, in order to allow for maximum flexibility, this proxy server is not integrated with the rest of the development site.
+The Caddy webserver found in this repo allows you to access the local content site at the URL `lab.dev.local`.
 To start up the Caddy server, run `npm run caddy-start`.

-You must also map the `lab.dev.local` to you localhost.
+You must also map the `lab.dev.local` URL to you localhost.
 To do so, open your Mac's hosts file by running the command:

 ```
 sudo nano /etc/hosts